HCloward/boa-process-docs/pages/BOADocProcess/BOADocProcess_UpdateOnlineHelp.md

 To update online help:

 1. The author checks out the project files and adds the content to Flare following standards outlined in the BackOffice Associates Documentation Standards.
-Refer to the topics under [In Process: Technical Writer Drafts content in Flare][BOADocProcess_DSPDocWorkflow.html#draftcontent].
+Refer to [WorkFlow - In Process][BOADocProcess_Workflow_InProcess.html#draftcontent].
 2. The author commits the project files.
-Refer to [Commit updates locally and push them to the BackOfficeAssoc GitHub Repo dsp-docs][BOADocProcess_DSPDocWorkflow.html#commitlocally] for more information.￼
+Refer to [Commit updates locally and push them to the BackOfficeAssoc GitHub Repo dsp-docs][BOADocProcess_Workflow_InProcess.html#commitlocally] for more information.￼
 3. The author assigns the ticket to the peer reviewer in JIRA with a Documentation Status of Peer Review.
-Refer to [Open a pull request for a peer reviewer to review your work][BOADocProcess_DSPDocWorkflow.html#openPR].
+Refer to [Open a pull request for a peer reviewer to review your work][BOADocProcess_Workflow_InProcess.html#openPR].
-4. Follow the Peer Review process described in [Peer Review: Peer Reviews Content in Flare][BOADocProcess_DSPDocWorkflow.html#peerreview].
+4. Follow the Peer Review process described in [Peer Review: Peer Reviews Content in Flare][BOADocProcess_Workflow_PeerReview.html#peerreview].

 ## Create New Topic